 Clemente was born in Puerto Rico, and was the youngest of his seven siblings.
 He developed an interest for baseball during his youth when playing ball with neighboring kids.
 His love and talent for the sport led him to be recruited to play softball with the Sello Rojo team playing shortstop.
 By the young age of 16 he was already playing in Puerto Rico's amateur league.
 He began his professional career when he signed with the Cangrejeros de Santurce in 1952, during the season the Brooklyn Dodgers offered him a contract with one of their Triple-A affiliates.

 So began his famous American baseball career.
 He moved to Montreal to play with the Royals.
-At the time, he barely spoke any English and was assisted by infielder Chico Fernandez and ptchers Tommy Lasorda and Joe Black.
+At the time, he barely spoke any English and was assisted by infielder Chico Fernandez and pitchers Tommy Lasorda and Joe Black.

-He finally debuted on the Pitsburgh Pirates on April 17th, 1955.
+He finally debuted on the Pittsburgh Pirates on April 17th, 1955.
 At first, he didn't sport the famous 21.
 He wore the number 13.
 When it came time to change his number, he picked 21 because there are 21 letters in his full name: 'Roberto Enrique Clemente Walker'.

 In the 1960 season Clemente led the league in batting averages and led the Pirates to a 95-59 record year, winning the NL pennant.
 He and his teammates defeated the New York Yankees in a long seven game series, Clemente with a batting average of .310.
 He earned a sport on the NL All-Star roster after his performance.